edcarp/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 > ## Activate an existing environment by name
 >
-> Activate the `rnaseq-env` environment created in the previous challenge by name.
+> Activate the `machine-learning-env` environment created in the previous challenge by name.
 >
 > > ## Solution
 > >